get-convex/template-nextjs-clerk-shadcn/README.md

 # Convex + TypeScript + Next.js + Clerk + Tailwind + shadcn/ui

-This template provides a minimal setup to get Convex working, with TypeScript, ESLint and React using Vite.
-It uses Clerk for user authentication.
+This template provides a minimal setup to get Convex working with [Next.js](https://nextjs.org/).
+It uses [Clerk](https://clerk.dev/) for user authentication.

 Start by editing `convex/myFunctions.ts` and interact with your Next.js app.